anonymousiclr2018/anonymousiclr2018.github.io/_posts/2017-10-26-musical-style-transfer.markdown

 author:
 - anonymous
 ---
-This blog post is a supplement to the submission to ICLR 2018, "'Style' Transfer for Musical Audio Using Multiple Time-Frequency Representations".
+This blog post is a supplement to the paper, "'Style' Transfer for Musical Audio Using Multiple Time-Frequency Representations".
 <!--4.
 A naive (no prior training for source audio) method for source separation using this framework.-->

 # Experiment 4.1: Musical Texture Generation